jtanderson/IdentityMapping/readme.md

   - [ ] (IN PROGRESS) activeItem.fillcolor in extended.js logic extended to intersections through function. (i.e. Write a AJAX function for intersection?)

 ### 6/13 Meeting:
-- [ ] Retrieving hidden data from HTML & recreating circles:
-    - [ ] Create a circle into the paper.js view
-     - [ ] Going from one function to the other gives weird values
 - [ ] Return the circles on color()
+- [ ] saveCircleData should be on every user action

+### 6/22:
+- [ ] saveCircleData is not sending information to controller.
+    - Able to retrieve obj's x, y, but unable to $.post to DB (TypeError: 'stepUp' called on an object that does not implement interface HTMLInputElement.)